Did you know?

 Reproduction

-Female sailfishes use the dorsal fins to attract a male.
+They reproduce through external fertilization.
+Female sailfishes use the dorsal fins to attract a male over the surface of the water.
 Once she releases the eggs, the males then fertilize them outside of the body.
 A single female can lay up to a million eggs that hatch after two to three days.

-Because of their speed and size, sailfishes are only targeted by large ultra-predatory fish like sharks and orcas, which are also fast swimmers.
-Sailfish babies are preyed on by fish that usually eats plankton.
+Because of their speed and size, adult sailfish are only targeted by large ultra-predatory fish like sharks and orcas, which are also fast swimmers.
+Sailfish babies are preyed on by fish that usually eat plankton.

 Although they are caught for game fishing, the population of sailfish is considered stable and is not under any protection or endangered status.

-• Some sources indicate that sailfish are capable of changing colors according to their mood or for confusing their prey.
+6. Some sources indicate that these fishes are capable of changing colors according to their mood or for confusing their prey.

 FAQs